marcelo9016/marcelo9016/README.md

 - 🤔 I’m looking for help with opportunities to grow in this wonderful world of data
 - 💬 Ask me about my abilities and how can we help us together
 - 📫 How to reach me: marcelo9016@gmail.com
-- ⚡ Fun fact: everytime I start to work I prepare a cup of coffee but frequently forget it and the coffee get cold -->
+- ⚡ Fun fact: everytime I start to work I prepare a cup of coffee but frequently forget it and the coffee get cold-->